eddiehoyle/screenspace/README.md

 cmds.addPickable(parent="...", camera="...")
 ```

-The examples above feature the minimum required arguments to attach a pickable.
+The above example feature the minimum required arguments to attach a pickable.

-`parent`: The parent *transform* you wish to attach this pickable to.
+`parent`: The parent *transform* you'd like to attach this pickable to.
-`camera`: The camera *shape* you wish to attach this pickable to.
-The pickable will be visible only for viewports seen through this camera.
+`camera`: Display this pickable on this camera's viewports.

-Here's an example Python script of attaching a pickable to the perspective camera and a selected transform.
+An example Python script of attaching a pickable to the perspective camera and a selected transform.

 ```python
 from maya import cmds